Our commitment to keeping you safe

 To give you an idea of what to expect, we’ve put together the following guide which shows you how to travel safely, from the moment you arrive at the airport to stepping foot into your accommodation, and how to keep yourself and others safe while you’re away.

 BEFORE YOU TRAVEL

-We have always recommended that individuals should have adequate travel insurance which is especially important this year due to the current global situation.
+We have always recommended that individuals should have adequate travel insurance which is especially important now due to the current global situation.
 Please see our Holiday Insurance page for details of insurers providing cover for Covid-19.

 AT THE AIRPORT

-Every airport is different, so we suggest reading the advice from the UK airport you’re departing from (Gatwick, Birmingham, Stansted or Manchester).
+Every airport is different, so we suggest reading the advice from the UK airport you’re departing from.
 Here are some general tips to keep in mind before travelling.

 - Please download boarding passes prior to travel (if applicable)